MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-3.md

 It is now easier to change compiler settings and add OEM-specific error codes.
 For more information, refer to source code files source/inc/oemcompiler.h and source/inc/oemresults.h.

 The drmcipher_test.exe and drmcrypto_test.exe tools are no longer included in compiled form.
-They can still be compiled using source code files source/test/cipher/* and source/test/crypto/*.
+They can still be compiled using source code files source/test/cipher/\* and source/test/crypto/*.

 The DrmFileViewer.exe tool and its corresponding source code are no longer included.
 It only supported file formats which are no longer in widespread use.

-Because the term "batch ID" and the term "session ID" have historically been interchangeable in the PlayReady Device Porting Kit, "batch ID" has been globally replaced with "session ID".
+The term "batch ID" has been globally replaced with "session ID".
 This impacts certain public structures.
 For example, in source code file source/inc/drmlicacqv3.h structure definition DRM_LICENSE_RESPONSE, the member m_oBatchID was renamed to m_idSession.
+(The term "batch ID" and the term "session ID" have historically been interchangeable in the PlayReady Device Porting Kit.)

 ### API